Home Learning help

 Reading Journals (KS2 only)

 Our KS2 children (Years 3-6) also complete a reading response activity in their reading journal on a fortnightly basis.
-We have fortnightly sessions in class for the children to share their reading journals from home as well as completing an activity at school as well.

 By the end of Year 4, children are expected to know all their multiplication facts to 12 x 12, as well as the related division facts.